stevenjnovotny/Behavior_Planning/README.md

 3) Internal variables vs parameters derived from sensor/localization data: at first, I determined all car parameters (lane, speed, etc) from sensor data instead of maintaining global parameters from the vehicle.
 This surprisingly caused a great deal of problems.
 When I switched to maintaining global variables and updating them in a model-based way, the AI worked much better.
 I am still considering why this was the case.
 I assume it may have been latency with the simulator, but I have yet to reach a conclusion.

 4) Lane Straddling: In some cases, when encountering two cars driving side by side at the same speed, the car would straddle two lanes--hopping between the two equally desirable (or undesirable) lanes--as shown below.
 This was fixed by adding functionality that ensured the car didn't change lanes too often.
 This could have been implemented based on time; instead I based it on distance.
-I only allowed the car to change lance once between any three waypoints.
-This handled the inherent stochasticity of the road environment.
+After a lane change, I forced the car to wait two waypoints before changing lanes again.
+This prevented the car from acting erratically in response to the inherent stochasticity of the road environment.

 ![alt text][image5]